 Cancer is an uncontrolled growth of abnormal cells.
 Some forms of cancer may be slow-growing and removable or ‘benign’.
 Other forms have the ability to spread to other sites in the body, which are often far from the original site, and are known as ‘malignant’.
 This happens when cancer cells enter the blood or lymph vessels and are then carried to other organs.
 There are many different types of cancer found in animals.
 Cancer can affect any area of the body and any body system.
 Cancers of the skin, lymph nodes, gastrointestinal tract, blood and bone are common in dogs.
 Cancer is one of the leading causes of death in companion animals such as dogs and cats.
 It is more common in animals that live 10 years or longer.

-Traditional Treatment - If treatment is appropriate this may include chemotherapy and surgery or radiotherapy.
+If treatment is appropriate this may include chemotherapy and surgery or radiotherapy.

-Natural Treatment- Homeopathy and acupuncture have been noted to relieve adverse symptoms caused by chemotherapy and radiotherapy.
+Homeopathy and acupuncture have been noted to relieve adverse symptoms caused by chemotherapy and radiotherapy.
 Homeopaths have also described observations that tumors recede from the use of homeopathic treatment and have, from time to time, documented long-term recoveries from cancer in response to homeopathic treatment.

-CANCER in the EYE
+Cancer in the Eye

-Ocular squamous cell carcinoma (Cancer eye) is a type of skin cancer that occurs around the eye and eyelids of affected animals.
+Ocular squamous cell carcinoma (cancer of the eye) is a type of skin cancer that occurs around the eye and eyelids of affected animals.
 If left untreated the tumor can spread, invading the entire eyeball and other parts of the face.
 The disease occurs more frequently in animals that have an un-pigmented conjunctiva or skin around the eye and are between the ages of 3 and 7 years old.
 Genetic predisposition and prolonged exposure to ultra-violet light are also thought to be causative factors.
 Incidences of cancer eye are more prevalent during and after periods of drought, due to long hours spent grazing in the direct sunlight.
 It has also been suggested that a high level of nutrition and a subsequent high growth rate increases the risk of cancer eye developing.

-Animals Affected – Cattle – common in Herefords and white faced Friesian’s.
+Cattle – common in Herefords and white faced Friesian’s.

-Signs and Symptoms – White or pink growths on the upper, lower or third eyelid or on the edge of the coloured part of the eyeball itself.
+White or pink growths on the upper, lower or third eyelid or on the edge of the coloured part of the eyeball itself.

-Traditional Treatment – Removal of the lesion via surgery, hyperthermy or cryosurgery as appropriate.
+Removal of the lesion via surgery, hyperthermy or cryosurgery as appropriate.
 Removal of the whole eye may be necessary in some cases.

-Natural Treatment – Animal over the age of 3 years should be routinely checked for signs of the disease.
+Animal over the age of 3 years should be routinely checked for signs of the disease.
 Do not breed from affected stock.